ninelabs/ninelabs.com/_posts/2015-11-04-five-steps-to-better-mobile-experience.md

 image: "//s3.amazonaws.com/ninelabs.com/phone-in-hands.jpg"
 ---

 A few months ago, I accidently left my iPhone at home when I headed out for the day.
-When I realized it wasn’t in my car I immediately felt like I was missing a limb.
-I turned around and drove almost 20 minutes back to the house to grab it.
+When I realized it wasn’t in my car, I felt like I was missing a limb, and I immediately turned around and drove almost 20 minutes back to the house to grab my it.
 I don’t say this with pride, but I do say it honestly. _Life without my iPhone would be very difficult_.

 ### And I'm not alone
 Tens of millions of Americans and other citizens of the world feel the same way.
 We are obsessed with, even addicted to, our mobile devices.